Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations

 In this section, we study the asymptotic behaviour of the solutions of system \eqref{sterile_model}.
-First, the fact that the matrix $J^s$ is Metzler and Hurwitz (it is strictly column diagonally dominant) implies that $-\left(J^s\right)^{-1} > 0_{n \times n}$ (see \cite[Theorem 2.5.3]{horn1994topics}).
-When $D^s$ is irreducible, we more precisely have $-\left(J^s\right)^{-1} \gg 0_{n \times n}$ (see \cite[Theorem 10.3]{bullo2018lectures}).
-These observations yield the following result.
+First, the fact that the matrix $J^s$ defined in \eqref{def cal A} is Metzler and Hurwitz (it is strictly column diagonally dominant) implies that $J^s$ is invertible, with $-\left(J^s\right)^{-1} > 0_{n \times n}$ (\cite[Theorem 2.5.3]{horn1994topics}).
+Thus, for any sterile insect initial condition $x_{s,0}\in \mathbb{R}^n_+$, the solution $x_s(t, x_{s,0})$ of \eqref{sterile_model} satisfies